Reclassified

 Reclassified is the reissue of Australian rapper Iggy Azalea's debut studio album, The New Classic (2014).
-It was released internationally on 21 November 2014 by Virgin EMI Records, and in the United States on 24 November 2014 by Def Jam Recordings.
-Released seven months after its parent album, Reclassified featured five newly recorded songs.
+It was released internationally on 21 November 2014 by Virgin EMI Records, and in the United States on 24 November by Grand Hustle Records and Def Jam Recordings.
+The Invisible Men, The Arcade, The Messengers, Stargate, and Reeva & Black returned to produce the album, alongside 1st Down, Salt Wives, and Darryl Reid.
+The album features new guest appearances from MØ, Jennifer Hudson, and Ellie Goulding.